zahrag/barcodemetr/README.md

 ### III.
 Visual Representation of Pairwise Distance Statistics
 The visualization summarizes the distribution of SDI and pairwise distances across taxonomic ranks.
-Each boxplot illustrates the Interquartile Range (IQR)—the range between the 25th percentile (Q1) and the 75th percentile (Q3)—capturing the central 50% of the data.
-The median (Q2) is marked by a line within the box.
-The lines extending from the box (whiskers) indicate the range of the data outside the IQR, typically extending up to 1.5 times the IQR from the quartiles, which help identify the spread of the data.
+Each boxplot displays the Interquartile Range (IQR)—the range between the 25th percentile (Q1) and the 75th percentile (Q3)—capturing the central 50% of the data.
+The median (Q2) is shown as a line inside the box.
+Whiskers extend up to 1.5 times the IQR from Q1 and Q3, indicating data spread and helping to identify potential outliers.

 To visualize the statics execute the following: